CGLemon/Sayuri/docs/COMPILE.md

 ### Accelerate with GPUs

-To accelerate the network forwarding pipeline using GPUs, CUDA is required.
-This backend is typically the fastest option.
+To accelerate the neural network forwarding pipeline with GPUs, you can choose the CUDA, cuDNN, or TensorRT backend, with the corresponding libraries installed.
+Please refer to the Requirements section for details.
+For general use, we recommend the CUDA backend because it only requires CUDA and is simpler to set up.
+If you want the best possible performance, you can use the TensorRT backend.

+To use CUDA:

     $ cmake .. -DBLAS_BACKEND=CUDA

-For a more stable experience with GPU acceleration, both CUDA and cuDNN are required.
+To use cuDNN:

     $ cmake .. -DBLAS_BACKEND=CUDNN

+To use TensorRT:

+    $ cmake .. -DBLAS_BACKEND=TENSORRT

 ### Compile with a Larger Board Size